 “Deal” is relative in this market.
 The short answer is “yes,” the long answer is, “it depends.”
 We have seen many CarEdge members secure new cars at MSRP with no additional dealer markup.
 In this market, that’s a GOOD deal.
 A lot of your dealmaking ability will have to do with the amount of inventory the dealership has available for sale.
 Some automakers are also still offering incentives on factory orders, so if you are okay with waiting for your new car, placing an order might make sense for you.

 Buying a car is already a complex process, and purchasing a vehicle in another state can make it even more overwhelming.
-With inventory levels fluctuating in 2024, many car buyers are expanding their search beyond their local area to find the right vehicle at the best price.
-But navigating the requirements and logistics of buying a car in another state can be a daunting task, especially if you’re unfamiliar with the process.
+With inventory levels fluctuating, many car buyers are expanding their search beyond to find the right vehicle at the best price.
+We’ll walk you through the entire process, from understanding the steps involved to figuring out tax requirements and transportation logistics.

 What are the steps to buy a car in another state?